-And for our first time this summer, we will be offering Designing Making Experiences 2 for educators who have already participated in part 1!
+And for our first time this summer, we offered Designing Purposeful Making Experiences (part 2 to DME).
+Read all of our participants thoughts!

-Note: Our professional development opportunities are offered free to Oakland Unified and Title 1 teachers.
-If this applies to you, please fill out the contact form and ask us for the promotional code.
+Note: Our professional development opportunities are offered free to Oakland Unified, San Francisco Unified, and Title 1 educators.
+If this applies to you, please fill out the contact form at the bottom of this page and we will send you a promotional code.